Massage Business Course Outline for Massage Schools Hours: 55

 - Writing Your Mission Statement

-- Determining massage fee schedules and massage cancellation policies
+- Set your massage fees: Determining massage fee schedules and massage cancellation policies

 - Networking with other professionals- word of mouth is a very important part of getting clients in the door for a massage.
 It isn’t what you might think it is.
 It is really just building relationships.

 - Finding your ideal clients

 III.
 Professional Standards and Ethics

 A. Code of Ethics are general statements created by professional associations.
 They are usually very general in nature because everyone will interpret them differently.

 B. Scope of practice is determined by your state board of massage or whoever is in charge of licensing of massage in your state.
 It will usually be just a general definition of massage and may also include some things that are not allowed.

 C. Setting Boundaries and professional behavior.
 Boundaries are really tools of support for your business.
 It will be a process of learning about what you value and what is important to you and creating boundaries that will create the framework for your massage/business or job.

 A. Active Listening and communication skill.
 When you can learn to really listen to your clients and stop giving advice, clients have a greater opportunity to heal and feel cared for.